Preparing Your Fourby for Offroad Exploring

 Is a dual battery system necessary?

-What’s the biggest mistake new tourers make?
+What’s the biggest mistake tourers make?

 Overloading the vehicle and underestimating terrain.
 Weight affects braking, suspension, tyre wear, and fuel use.
 Pack smart and stay within GVM.
+Also consider roof weight and the impact of having weight up high, on handling and fuel economy.

 Do the prep.
 Check your gear.
 Know your setup.